Mohita21/VersatileFPApp/README.md

 Forecasting Raspberry yield 2 weeks ahead in Santa Maria 1st July – 15th July 2019 using the Satellite images model (transfer learning is applied) | [DEMO](https://drive.google.com/file/d/1wAViRhblL9wrtIt1fm-DeDxVEUkkQhj_/view?usp=sharing) |
 Forecasting Raspberry yield 3 weeks ahead in Santa Maria 1st July – 21st July 2019 using the Combined model (transfer learning is applied) | [DEMO](https://drive.google.com/file/d/1hAXYftOst2uNwX9Ga0gw3rpWtX7aQcCO/view?usp=sharing) |
 Forecasting Blueberry yield 3 weeks ahead in Santa Maria 1st July – 21st July 2019 using the Satellite images model | [DEMO](https://drive.google.com/file/d/1pdedRBak-u3F1N1fPRfL8qfmaQ83j9Vq/view?usp=sharing) |

+### Roadmap
+Future releases should:
+1. Overcome the current limitations faced by the Satellite images module:
+    - The training for the satellite images TL models is limited to 2 years data to reduce run time.
+Even if more than 2 years data is uploaded, only the 2 latest years are used for training.
+    - The application sometimes fails to download the images from google drive despite the soundness of the used code; restarting the application is needed to fix such issue.
+2. Enhance the optimization of:
+    - The Similarity code module Similarity_Input_Output function and generating the pdfs in the detailed analysis.
+    - Downloading and processing satellite image for future forecasts.
+3. Enhance the Robustness:
+    - The system validates all user inputs to avoid crashing wrong information; like entering end date beyond the 5 weeks horizon for 5 weeks ahead model.
+    - The Similarity module code breaks in backend on generating the pdfs for time series.
+4. The yield forecasting is considered as a tentative indication of the price but since the yield is observed to fluctuate steeper than the price and given that deep learning models are not the best in detecting such fluctuations, a potential future work is to improve the models’ ability to capture steep fluctuations.
+The best performing module sample output of the five weeks ahead forecasted vs. fluctuating true yields for July 2019 shows how the forecasted yield is much smoother than the true yield.
+5. Efficiently generalizing the application using transfer learning to forecast yields and prices of FPs similar to strawberries with minimal retraining.

+### Authors and acknowledgement
+Warm thanks for the CPAMI researchers who have developed the current portal, which is the outcome of several Master and Doctoral theses.
+The researchers who contributed to the design and implementation of the web application are credited here:

+**Analysis & Design:** Lobna Nassar, Mohita Chaudhary, Mohamed Sadok, Muhammad Saad, Fatemeh Jefri

+**Implementation:**

+The front-end or interface developed by Mohita using Angular CLI which includes HTML, CSS and TypeScript The back end is developed by:
+- Mohita Chaudhary: integrated system modules with front end and developed forecasting submodules based on station based & combined data using Python and Flask Framework
+- Mohamed Sadok: developed forecasting submodules based on satellite images and combined data using Python
+- Fatemeh Jaafari: developed FP similarity module using Python
+- Muhammad Saad: developed Imputation module using Python For additional information on the project, its members or its sponsors, please contact the project’s principal investigator Fakhri Karray at karray@uwaterloo.ca